-For families, a storybook by visual artist and storyteller Catherine Haines featuring illustrations by Kohenoor Kamal, devised with input from attendees at Liverpool Biennial's regular family workshops at Liverpool Central Library, will help children and young people explore 'BEDROCK'.
-Elsewhere, artist-led workshops, inspired by Biennial projects will happen every Saturday throughout the school holidays.
+For families, a storybook designed with input from attendees at Liverpool Biennial's regular family workshops at Liverpool Central Library, will help children and young people explore 'BEDROCK'.
+Elsewhere, artist-led workshops, inspired by Biennial projects will happen throughout the summer holidays.